tendermint/tendermint/spec/p2p/v0.34/pex-protocol.md

 For regular nodes, not operating in seed mode, a PEX request is sent when the node *needs* peers addresses, a condition checked:

-1. When an *outbound* peer is added, causing the node to request peer addresses to the new peer
+1. When an *outbound* peer is added, causing the node to request addresses from the new peer
 1. Periodically, by the `ensurePeersRoutine`, causing the node to request peer addresses to a randomly selected peer